 International Style (1932-45)

-Some famous Mies van der Rohe designs are the Chicago Federal Center, Dearborn Street between Adams Street and Jackson Boulevard (1959-74), and 860-880 N. Lake Shore Dr. (1949-51).
-Interesting interpretations of the style by Skidmore, Owings & Merrill, a Chicago firm that helped make the International Style a corporate staple, are the Sears Tower (1968-74) and the John Hancock Center (1969) -- impressive engineering feats that rise 110 and 100 stories, respectively.
+Some famous Mies van der Rohe designs are the Langham Hotel; 330 N. Wabash, once known as the IBM Building and now AMA Plaza (1972); Chicago Federal Center, Dearborn Street between Adams Street and Jackson Boulevard (1959–74); and 860–880 N. Lake Shore Dr. (1949–51).
+Interesting interpretations of the style by Skidmore, Owings & Merrill, a Chicago firm that helped make the International Style a corporate staple, are the Sears Tower (1968–74), now begrudgingly (sometimes) called Willis Tower, and the John Hancock Center (1969)—two impressive engineering feats rising to 110 and 100 stories, respectively.

 As a reaction against the stark International Style, postmodernists began to incorporate classical details and recognizable forms into their designs -- often applied in outrageous proportions.
 One example, 190 S. LaSalle St. (John Burgee Architects with Philip Johnson, 1987), brings the shape of a famous Chicago building back to the skyline.
 The overall design is that of the 1892 Masonic Temple (now razed), complete with the tripartite divisions of the Chicago school.
 Another amalgam of historical precedents is the Harold Washington Library Center, 400 S. State St. (Hammond, Beeby & Babka, 1991).
 An extremely modern interpretation of a three-part skyscraper -- but you have to look for the divisions to find them -- is 333 Wacker Dr. (Kohn Pedersen Fox, 1979-83), an elegant green-glass structure that curves along a bend in the Chicago River.
 Unlike this harmonious juxtaposition, the James R. Thompson Center, 100 W. Randolph St. (Murphy/Jahn, 1979-85), inventively clashes with everything around it.